 - Hydrogen-Sulfide breath test – The “Trio Smart” SIBO breath test to identify Hydrogen Sulfide SIBO as well as Methane-Predominant and Hydrogen-Predominant SIBO in a single test.
 Has not been as extensively studied so time will tell whether there are similar concerns to other breath testing methods.

-- GI MAP or other comprehensive stool testing using PCR (DNA) technology – This at home stool test cannot diagnose SIBO, but does identify overgrowths of common SIBO organisms as well as other pathogens, overgrowths, yeasts/fungi, and markers for leaky gut and glucose intolerance.
-This is my first preference because of the breadth of information it gives us about the overall gut environment, all of which need to be addressed for lasting SIBO results.
+- GI MAP or other comprehensive stool testing – These cannot diagnose SIBO, but do help identify potential root causes of SIBO (insufficient digestive juices, low gut immune function, dysbiosis, etc.) This is my first preference because of the breadth of information it gives us about the overall gut environment, all of which need to be addressed for lasting SIBO results.

 Note: This post contains affiliate links.
 By making purchases through these links, you pay the same amount for products, but a small portion of the sale will be sent my way to help with blog expenses.
 Thanks!